Highfield Primary Governors

 The Governing Board:

-- Vice Chair – Mrs Louisa Carter-Davies (Co-opted)
+- Vice Chair – Mrs Ros Millington (Co-opted)

 - Headteacher – Mr Andrew Proctor